Draethil/Client-Server-Connection-JS/README.md

 # Client-Server-Connection-JS

 Some Notes:
-- You can start 1 Server and as many Clients as you want
+- You have to start the Server first, then you can start as many Clients as you want
 - Server create Tickets and broadcasting them to all Clients
 - Clients can choose Tickets and assign themselves
 - Server manages all Ticket Assignments